Subscribe To This Site

 When this happens, local fish stocks are affected too.
 Fish and other water organisms often find it hard to survive in the polluted waters.

-By the lake near where I live there are notices put up every year warning people of the dangers of toxic blue-green algae (see picture below).
+By the lake near where I live there are notices put up every year warning people of the dangers of toxic blue-green algae (see picture left).
 These are an example of algal blooms.
 They happen because of the routine use of chemical fertilisers on the nearby wheat crops.

-causes of water pollution - toxic blue-green algae may be in standing pools and ponds The problem is especially bad where years of poor farming practice has led to dusty soils without enough structure to hold nutrients in place until they can be used by plants.
+The problem is especially bad where years of poor farming practice has led to dusty soils without enough structure to hold nutrients in place until they can be used by plants.

 If organic matter has been regularly returned to the soil a complex, rich soil structure is maintained and run-off is less likely to happen.